florentpoujol/Daneel/readme.md

     self.gameObject:SetName("a new name")
     -- note that only one argument (in addition to the working object) can be passed to the function.

-This works even for your own getters (that your defined in your ScriptedBehaviors) but *does not works* for your own setters.

 As Daneel introduce the new `GetModelRenderer()`, `GetMapRenderer()` and `GetCamera()` functions on gameObjects, you may now access any components via their variable, like the transform :

     self.gameObject.modelRenderer.model = "model name"
     -- is the same as
     self.gameObject:GetComponent("ModelRenderer"):SetModel(CraftStudio.FindAsset("model name", "Model"))

+Dynamic getters and setters will also work for your scripts (not just the ScriptedBehaviors) provided you add their fully-qualified path in `Daneel.config.scripts` :

+    Daneel.config = {
+        scripts = {
+            "MyScript",
+            "folder/MyOtherScript",
+        }
+    }

 ## Dynamic access to ScriptedBehaviors

-ScriptedBehaviors whose name are camel-cased and are not nested in a folder may be accessed in the same way as the getters.
+ScriptedBehaviors whose name are camel-cased and are not nested in a folder may be accessed as if they were variable.
 For instance, with a Script whose name is 'MyScript' :

-    self.gameObject.myScript.something
+    self.gameObject.myScript
     -- is the same as
-    self.gameObject:GetScriptedBehavior(CraftStudio.FindAsset("MyScript", "Script")):GetSomething()
+    self.gameObject:GetScriptedBehavior(CraftStudio.FindAsset("MyScript", "Script"))

-You may define aliases for other ScriptedBehaviors (those who are nested in folders and/or name are not camel-cased) in the config.
+You may define aliases for other ScriptedBehaviors (those who are nested in folders and/or name are not camel-cased) in `Daneel.config.scripts`.
 Those scriptedBehaviors become accessible via their aliases as above :

     -- in the config, set the 'scriptedBehaviorAliases' table which must contains the aliases as the keys and the fully-qualified Script path as the values
     Daneel.config = {
-        scriptedBehaviorAliases = {
+        scripts = {
-            -- alias = "fully-qualified Script path",
-            scriptName = "folder/script name",
+            myOtherScript = "folder/MyOtherScript",
         }
     }

-    -- in your script, access the scripteBehavior with its alias self.gameObject.scriptName
+    -- in your script, access the scripteBehavior with its alias self.gameObject.myOtherScript

 Note that with the ScriptedBehaviors only (not with the getters or setters), the case of the alias and especially its first letter matters.
-In this example, `self.gameObject.ScriptName` won't get access to the scriptedBehavior but `self.gameObject.ModelRenderer` will get access to the modelRenderer.
+In this example, `self.gameObject.MyOtherScript` won't get access to the scriptedBehavior but `self.gameObject.ModelRenderer` will get access to the modelRenderer.

-You may also access the first scriptedBehavior on the gameObject, whatever its name is, via `self.gameObject.scriptedBehavior`.

 ## Debugging